department-of-veterans-affairs/LEAF-Developer-Examples/forms/README.md

 <!--{$CSRFToken}-->
 ```

+To retrieve a large quantity of records, please use the Report Builder to generate an endpoint.
+You may optionally use [formQuery.js](https://github.com/department-of-veterans-affairs/LEAF/blob/master/LEAF_Request_Portal/js/formQuery.js) to generate your query programmatically.

 ## Conventions and terminology
 - Retrieving data is a "GET" request
 - Writing data is a "POST" request